 The Greek Tavern aka Restaurant

-The traditional Greek cuisine included on its menu: bread, lamb, pork, beef, salad, fish and seafood dishes, tzatziki (yoghurt, garlic and cucumber dip), souvlaki (small pieces of meat and sometimes vegetables grilled), wine and spirits (ouzo and Metaxa brandy).
+The traditional Greek cuisine included on its menu: bread, lamb, pork, beef, salad, fish and seafood dishes, tzatziki (yoghurt, garlic and cucumber dip), souvlaki (small pieces of meat and sometimes grilled vegetables), wine and spirits (ouzo and Metaxa brandy).
 Did you know that the drinking age in Greece is 18?

-The Mediterranean cuisine is a famous one and you can find Greek taverns all around the world.
+Mediterranean cuisine is a famous one, and you can find Greek taverns all around the world.
 Did you know they also have a lot of vegan dishes?
 I tell you, it’s delicious.
 Check out my recommended vegan restaurants in Athens.

 Ouzo (pronounced Uzo)